-¿Impactada/o por los incendios de LNU?
+¿Impactada/o por los incendios o COVID?
 Aplique Aquí

-We are working to care for and protect our community, and we are expanding our work to assist victims of the LNU Complex Fires.
-This is in addition to the assistance for those impacted by the COVID-19 pandemic which we have been assisting since we decided to re-activate Undocufund in March.
+We are working to care for and protect our community, providing assistance for those impacted by the COVID-19 pandemic which we have been assisting since we decided to re-activate Undocufund in March 2020.

 Many of our undocumented community members work in temporary or low-wage jobs, without access to sick leave, unemployment or the ability to work remotely.
 Immigrants, many of them undocumented, do essential work that sustains us all.
-It remains unclear whether national relief plans will include immigrants in their plans for support.
-We cannot wait to take action.
+National relief plans have failed to include them in support efforts.
 Your support for UndocuFund will provide relief and support to undocumented families and individuals.

 Please donate as generously as you can.

 During the last 3 years you have contributed over $10 million and aided over 6,000 families to help with fire related losses and COVID-19.
 We are now calling on you again to help our undocumented family and neighbors face the barriers and challenges of both the pandemic and the LNU Fires in Northern California.

 An estimated 38,500 undocumented immigrants live in Sonoma County.
 Unlike other victims, undocumented immigrants do not qualify for assistance from the Federal Emergency Management Agency (FEMA).
 Even when they do qualify for services, many undocumented immigrants are unlikely to pursue those benefits due to fear of immigration enforcement, lack of familiarity with official institutions, and limited English proficiency.
 At every turn, our undocumented neighbors face barriers and challenges to recovering from disasters.

 Take a look at Diversifying Documentation with UndocuFund: An Examination of Post-Disaster Narratives by Susanna Pho.
 The research detailed in this document was conducted